gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Readers are expected to be familiar with the terms and concepts described in the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
 Message exchanges are presented as RESTful protocol interactions, for which HTTP {{RFC7231}} provides useful terminology.

 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}} and {{I-D.ietf-ace-actors}}.
 In particular, this includes client (C), resource server (RS), and authorization server (AS).
-Terminology for constrained environments, such as "constrained device", "constrained-node network", is defined in {{RFC7228}}.
+Terminology for constrained environments, such as "constrained device" and "constrained-node network", is defined in {{RFC7228}}.

 Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}}{{RFC7390}}.
 Note that the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".